getsmarter/devops-test/README.md

 ## 3. Coding Test

-Build a basic tool in Python, Ruby, Node.js or another language of your choice that does _something_ you'd normally end up having to do manually.
+Build a basic tool in Python, Go, Ruby, or another language of your choice that does _something_ you'd normally end up having to do manually.
 Some ideas:

 * Backing up a database and sending the output to a cloud storage solution.
 * A basic API to provide you with some useful information.